Test Vehicle’s MSRP: $36,695 (Base Trim MSRP): $29,195

 Standard Fuel Mileage: 23-city/32-hwy (test model)

-What’s New: With the exception of a few minor trim and package changes, the Sonata is essentially a carryover model.
+What’s New: With the exception of a few minor trim and package changes, the Sonata is essentially a carryover model for the 2025 model year.

 19-inch stylish wheels